ArthurMns/Dream-Journal-App/README.md

 You can use the QRCode to open the app on your smartphone with expo go, or with your browser or Android Studio.

+**Important**!
+To use the API [MeaningCloud](https://www.meaningcloud.com/developer/apis) you will need to get an API key and place it in components/dreamAnalysis.tsx at line 51 (at apiKey variable).

 # Structure and Architecture